swenes/graph_visulation_backend/README.md

-Backend side.
-Data repo!
+Backend and data repo.

-In order to comply with KVKK, no data has anything to do with reality.!
+In order to comply with KVKK, no data has anything to do with reality!